The University of Sydney

 University of Maryland, College Park

-Skills you'll gain: Stakeholder Management, Product Management, Product Development, New Product Development, Wireframing, Financial Statements, Product Design, User Experience Design, Team Leadership, Prototyping, Competitive Analysis, Commercialization, Product Lifecycle Management, Financial Modeling, Value Propositions, Proposal Writing, Innovation, Target Market, Market Opportunities, Ideation
+Skills you'll gain: Stakeholder Management, Product Management, Product Development, New Product Development, Wireframing, Stakeholder Engagement, Financial Statements, Product Design, Financial Statement Analysis, User Experience Design, Team Leadership, Prototyping, Competitive Analysis, Product Marketing, Value Propositions, Proposal Development, Innovation, Target Market, Market Opportunities, Ideation

 Industrial design is the process of designing products that are both functional and aesthetically pleasing.
 It plays a crucial role in creating items that enhance user experience while meeting market demands.
 By integrating art, engineering, and business, industrial design helps in developing innovative solutions that improve everyday life.
 This field is important because it drives product development, influences consumer behavior, and contributes to sustainability by optimizing materials and processes.